Jarus77/KuralGPT/KuralBot/readme.md

-# Agribot
+# ThirukuralBot
-Agribot is an intelligent chatbot designed to assist with agricultural inquiries.
-It provides farmers and agricultural enthusiasts with instant advice on crop management, soil health, pest control, and more.
+ThirukuralBot is an intelligent chatbot designed to assist with inquiries about Thirukural, the Tamil classic by Thiruvalluvar.
+It provides users with instant insights on ethical teachings, practical wisdom, and guidance on virtue, wealth, and love.

 ## Instructions to run the app